JamesonRGrieve/shma-infrastructure/docs/podman.md

   Use `signedBy` (GPG) or `sigstoreSigned` rules so Podman verifies content instead of blindly trusting TLS alone.
 - Keep `docker-daemon` denied unless you must ingest images from the local engine; if so, override the transport mapping explicitly for that host.
+### Secret transport differences

+Quadlet mirrors Docker's behaviour: `secrets.env` are exported as environment variables during the `systemd` start, while `secrets.files` create transient files.
+Kubernetes mounts everything as files.
+When moving a workload from Podman to Kubernetes, convert environment consumers to read from mounted files or replicate the values under `secrets.files`.
+Moving from Kubernetes back to Podman requires turning file-based reads into environment variables or continuing to use `secrets.files` so Quadlet renders the expected payloads.